sumezawa/cool_vim_commands/pvim/README.md

-# Examples from Drew Neil's Practical Vim
+### annotations of example codes from Drew Neil's Practical Vim